Rent increase rules in England: what landlords must do and what you can challenge

 - For a fuller breakdown of section 13 rent increase rules, use Renters' Rights Act 2026 guide for the underlying rule set.

-- If you need the route-specific rules on section 13 rent increase rules, start with tenant checklist so you can check the dates and documents against your own case.
+- If you need the route-specific rules on section 13 rent increase rules, start with Form 4A rent increase guide so you can check the dates and documents against your own case.

 Related articles

-The transition guide for pre-cutoff notices, the 1 May 2026 changeover, and when possession analysis switches to Section 8. - Section 21 validity outcome guides
+The transition guide for pre-cutoff notices, the 1 May 2026 changeover, and when possession analysis switches to Section 8. - Form 4 vs Form 4A rent increase notices

 Common questions